Follow the step by step process or choose what situation that best describes you:

 Legal specialty certification

 Would you like to specialize in a certain area of the law?
-The National Board of Legal Specialty Certification offers certification services for specializations in social security disability advocacy, civil trial law advocacy, and civil, criminal, and family law.
+The National Board of Trial Advocacy provides certification in areas of the law including disability advocacy, civil trial law advocacy, and civil, criminal, and family law.
 You must pass an exam to achieve certification.
-If you are interested, contact the Kansas State Coordinator of the NBLSC, William J. Paprota, at 913-341-0880 or email@example.com.

 Requirements for maintaining license